Entity Paradigm: Ushering a new revival (2010–2015)

-On 24 May 2011, Entity Paradigm confirmed, through their Facebook page, that they are working on new tracks and will release a new track "Ajab Tamasha" soon.
+On 24 May 2011, Entity Paradigm confirmed, through their Facebook page, that they are working on new tracks and will release a new track Ajab Tamasha soon.
 In September, EP's music video for their single "Shor Macha" directed by Bilal Lashari was nominated for the "Best Music Video" award at the Lux Style Awards.

 On 18 May 2012, Entity Paradigm confirmed, through their Facebook page, that lead vocalist, Fawad Khan have left the band to pursue his acting career and also, the band confirmed the departure of drummer Waqar Ahmed Khan who moved to Islamabad from Lahore.
 The three remaining band members, Ahmed Ali Butt, Hassaan Khalid, and Salman Albert confirmed that the trio are working on new material and will shortly release a music video of their new single, "Ajab Tamasha".

 On 1 December, Entity Paradigm released their single "Ajab Tamasha" which featured Overload's vocalist and drummer Farhad Humayun on drums.
 The song was released as a celebration of EP's 10th anniversary as a band.

 Afterward the band started launching a promo for a new song titled "Zaher", but its release had to be delayed due to members working on different projects.
 The song along with the music video was released in 2015 featuring Qurat-ul-Ain Balouch and Ahmed Ali Butt on vocals and Salman Albert on guitars and was not released as an EP song.
-The band went into hiatus and a question mark was put on all EP projects.
+The band went into hiatus, and a question mark was put on all EP projects.

 Recently in 2017 at Pepsi Battle of the Bands season 2, EP made a surprise comeback in this year's installment, leaving the audience longing for more.
-Hits such as Kahan Hai Tu and Waqt were amongst the fans' favorites.

-Music style and influences

-The band is heavily influenced by western music rock artists like Metallica, Megadeth, Limp Bizkit, Rage Against the Machine, Tool, Linkin Park and Oleander.
-Entity Paradigm is one of the first bands in Pakistan to have two vocalists and two drummers and up to eight members in a band.
-Their music is a fusion of different elements like alternative rock and progressive rock, all of which merge in unique consonance to create a raw, new sound, never heard before in Pakistan.
-The band works on the belief that their music, their lyrics, should tell a story, tender a philosophy and above all else – inspire and instigate change.
-Inducing metamorphosis in thought and perception is what the band aims for through its music.
-The band's tracks are characterized by dark, melancholy, ambient preludes and interludes, pulsating drum beats, electronica, like scratches and other sound-effects, reverberating vocals and raw, scathing guitar riffs backed up by delicate string work on the rhythms.
-All of which makes for a very magnified soundscape – a creative effort that thrives on the diversity, dissonance and varying backgrounds that each of the members of the band bring to it.
-Their music consisted of themes of self-reflection and existentialism.
+They performed their song Hamesha.